Certificate of Financial Responsibility (COFR) in 2025 (Important Details Explained)

 Frequently Asked Questions

-What is a Certificate of Financial Responsibility (CFR)?
+What is a Certificate of Financial Responsibility (COFR)?

-A Certificate of Financial Responsibility (CFR), also known as an SR-22, is a document that verifies a driver’s ability to meet the minimum liability insurance requirements set by their state’s motor vehicle department or regulatory authority.
+What is a COFR?
+A Certificate of Financial Responsibility (COFR), also known as an SR-22, is a document that verifies a driver’s ability to meet the minimum liability insurance requirements set by their state’s motor vehicle department or regulatory authority.

 When is a Certificate of Financial Responsibility required?